What are the Australia visa requirements?

 Studying and training visas:

 All international students who intend to continue their studies in Australia need a student visa.
-There are three types of Australia student visa:
+There are three types of Australian student visas:

 - They can work up to 40 hours every two weeks once your course starts.